Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Multimedia AI/Text-to-Speech.rst

 Example
 -------

-In this example, we will be using Ameba Pro2 development board to demonstrate audio time and date report using NTP Client and Google Translate API.
+In this example, we will be using Ameba Pro2 development board to demonstrate text-to-speech application via Google Translate API.

-Open Text-to-Speech NTP example in "File" -> "Examples" -> "AmebaNN" -> "MultimediaAI" -> "Text-to-SpeechNTP".
+Open Text-to-Speech example in "File" -> "Examples" -> "AmebaNN" -> "MultimediaAI" -> "Text-to-Speech".

 |image01|